 The information on this page is provided as is, without any guarantee regarding performance or end result.

 The original Nimbus-Halliday setup, with one B&K omnidirectional and two Schoeps figure-8, with its specially designed microphone holder.

 Image: Paul Hodges

-Soundfield-type microphones have four sub-cardioid capsules arranged in a regular tetrahedron.
-The stream of four audio signals produced by this arrangement is historically called A-Format.
+Soundfield-type microphones have four cardioid or sub-cardioid capsules arranged in a regular tetrahedron.
+The stream of four audio signals produced by this arrangement is called A-Format.
 In Ambisonic, the A-Format is never used on its own, unprocessed.
 It must be converted to the B-Format.
 This B-Format, out of a Soundfield-type microphone, is made of one virtual omnidirectional mic coincident with three virtual coincident bidirectional (figure-8) microphones, orthogonally arranged relative to each other.

 For people who don’t have access to a Soundfield-type microphone, or simply don’t want to use one, it's possible to arrange together standalone microphones that have the needed directional characteristics, thus allowing to record sound directly in B-Format.
 In fact, such an arrangement of one omnidirectional and two bidirectionals has been used for many years by the production team at Nimbus Records: the arrangement was called Nimbus-Halliday, for Dr. Jonathan Halliday who developed the idea.
 In recent years, this approach has been dubbed Native B-Format.

 This picture is of the original Nimbus-Halliday setup, comprised of one B&K omnidirectional mic and two Schoeps bidirectional (figure-8) mics, with its specially designed microphone holder.
 Image: Paul Hodges